FreeHK-Lunity/MAL_epub/README.md

 # MAL_epub
-idiot try to make script to edit epubs
+To use the python script, simply choose your manga of choice and the python script will try to add a cover and some metadata to your epub file.